 3. Submit your CORI Form

 For the safety of all students, all volunteers, regardless of time commitment or volunteer activity, are required to have an approved CORI (Criminal Offender Record Information) before serving in a Somerville Public School.
-CORIs may be obtained and submitted at a Volunteer Orientation, directly through any Somerville Public School main office, or through the Parent Information Center, Mon-Fri, 7:30am-3:30pm.
-CORIs must be submitted every school year on paper form with the applicant’s signature and photo identification (license, Massachusetts ID, REAL ID, US passport or U.S. Government issued picture identification).
+CORIs may be obtained and submitted at a Somerville Public Schools' Volunteer Orientation, through the Enrollment Center main office, 42 Prescott St., or directly through any Somerville Public School main office (elementary schools only), Monday through Friday, 7:30am-3:00pm.
+CORIs must be submitted on paper form with the applicant’s signature and photo identification (license, Massachusetts ID, REAL ID, US passport or US Government issued picture identification).
 Individuals without a Social Security Number may also apply.
-Individuals without a photo ID may submit a birth certificate or other U.S. Government issued identification.
+Individuals without a photo ID may submit a birth certificate or other US Government issued identification.

 This Guide outlines Somerville Public Schools' practices for all volunteers and the expectations SPS educators and staff have as you serve in a Somerville school.